-Retraite Québec and child assistance
+Retraite Québec and Family Allowance

 The supplement for handicapped children